centau/ecr/api/Observer.md

 - **Details**

-    Returns the same view that it was called on.
+    Returns the same observer that it was called on.

     > ⚠️ This must be called for the observer to be garbage collected.